jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 *Maker team members can request access in design-internal*

+### Product research
+### CDP portal
+• Jobs to be Done

+• Mental models

+• Usability

+*Maker team members can request access in design-internal*

 ### Product feedback

 We're always keep to hear from people using the Maker system.
 If you have any questions, suggestions or feedback you can find us in the Rocketchat room [#product-feedback](https://chat.makerdao.com/home)